ufal/hamledt/normalize/sk/README.txt

 Slovak National Corpus (SNK)

-data that we got access to during visit of Daniela Majchráková, for experiments with Slovak t-layer and SloValLex
+We got this data on request, directly from the authors, for two purposes: experiments with Slovak t-layer and Slovallex (Jan-Feb 2014 visit of Daniela Majchráková at ÚFAL, working with Eda
+    Bejček and Ondra Dušek)
+experiments with HamleDT (Zdeněk Žabokrtský asked Radovan Garabík, the main contact person, about this)

-License: no agreement at the moment; so: research only, do not distribute, contact authors if you intend to publish any results
+License: no agreement at the moment; so: research only, do not distribute, cite their paper in publications.
 The treebank has not been released yet.
-The data we have often contain two independent annotations of the same file, unmerged. https://svn.ms.mff.cuni.cz/svn/slovallex/trunk/ /ha/home/zeman/network/slovallex
+The data we have often contain two independent annotations of the same file, unmerged.
+In these cases we take always "Annotator 1".
+Some texts have just one annotation.

+https://svn.ms.mff.cuni.cz/svn/slovallex/trunk/
+/ha/home/zeman/network/slovallex

 training size = ...
 test size     = sentences, tokens

+Morphology (lemmas and tags) seems to be mostly annotated manually.
+Agáta Karčová (see copy of her message below) has confirmed this for seven texts.
+Dan Zeman inspected sample files of all texts and found only one (BallekPomocnik) that apparently was tagged automatically.
+One other text (DominoForum) seemed to have manual morphology but severely damaged sentence segmentation.
+Provided that one file is good representative of all other files in the same folder, all texts but these two seem to be reasonably trustworthy.